WHEN MOTHER NATURE IS YOUR DOCTOR, THEN FOOD IS YOUR MEDICINE

 - It is far better to correct the diet, than to supplement it.
 Especially in the beginning phases of transitioning to a healthier diet and lifestyle, it may be necessary to supplement to restore health, but we should not use supplements as a crutch to poor eating habits.

 In a perfect world, we would all be living low-stress lives in the tropics, eating our own freshly cultivated, organic fruits and vegetables in abundance from richly composted soil.
 Think: Garden of Eden!
 However, I have to remind myself to be realistic, not idealistic.
-I currently keep on hand a B12 sublingual lozenge, which I rarely take, as well as Nutritional Yeast, which is Vitamin B12 fortified.
-I also have a vegan Vitamin D dropper that I will take, especially during the cold, dark winter months, or if I am feeling a cold bug coming on.
+I typically recommend two very important vitamins to everyone, young and old, vegan or not--B12 and D3.
+I use a vegan, sublingual spray B12 and I also take a vegan Vitamin D3, also in spray form (especially during the cold, dark winter months, or if I am feeling a cold bug coming on).
 I will also go for a nice 10-minute rest in a tanning bed from time-to-time in the winter, but, that is not an excuse not to get outside for at least 15 minutes once a day, year round!

 At the end of the day, we are probably all deficient in something no matter which diet we're on, or what type of lifestyle we're living, but I like my odds best, (and have received the best blood work, dental exams, eye exams, and physicals) while living on a whole foods, plant-based diet!